MyHush/hushchat/README.md

 In order of development:

-  * Lite mode desktop
+  * Lite mode desktop (SDL)
-  * Android Mobile
+  * Android Mobile (SDA)
-  * Full mode desktop
+  * Full mode desktop (SD)
   * iOS Mobile

-The Lite mode desktop version is nearing it's first release.
+The Lite mode desktop version is released in beta and our Android mobile version is in active development.

 ## What is HushList?